angrybacon/doomsday-wiki/markdown/articles/2022/09/15/2022-review.md

-It wasn't until around April 2020 with the work of Jax that :card[Daze] became a mainstay tool in Legacy Doomsday lists and from that point on it was almost always a guaranteed 4 of in most decks.
+It wasn't until around April 2020 with the work of Jax that :card[Daze] became a mainstay tool in Legacy Doomsday lists and from that point on it was almost always a guaranteed 4-of in most decks.
 Recently the popularity of Daze in Doomsday has dropped with many pilots no longer opting for the full playset but dropping down to sometimes 3, 2, 1 or even 0 copies.
-Some people have looked to use it as a 2 of with another 2 in the board.
-Some like having just the 1 to present to the opponent so they have the fear its presence if they see it when scanning the exiled deck in game 1.
+Some people have looked to use it as a 2-of with another 2 in the board.
+Some like having just the 1 to present to the opponent so they have to fear its presence if they see it when scanning the exiled deck in game 1.
 Some feel it no longer does enough to justify the slots and instead wish to rely more heavily on discard spells or even maindeck :card[Flusterstorm] to win the game.